Widdin/DeliBot/README.md

 ## Commands:
 - `!install` - Imports necessary emojis to the server and checks if they are valid.

+- `!permission_all` - Grants everyone on the server permission to use the raid commands.

+- `!delete <message_id>` - Deletes a message from Delibot by using the ID of the message.

 - `!help` - Displays available commands and other info.